 After that, well … the team’s ties with Warner were ineffably cut and the St. Louis Rams threatened to redefine mediocrity in the 21st century.
 The bottoming-out came in the five-year span between 2007 and ’11 in which the Rams managed three wins or fewer four times.
-Frontiere died in 2008 and, despite having signed a 30-year lease agreement on the Dome in 1995, the writing was on the wall.
+Frontiere died in 2008 and, despite having signed a 30-year lease agreement on the Dome in St. Louis in 1995, the writing was again on the wall.

 Dumbshows aside, the sign that the return to Los Angeles was all but done could be seen as far back as 2012 and the hiring of Jeff “The Human Anesthesia” Fisher.
 Fisher sleepwalked a young bunch through several .500 seasons, camera-hogged in a season of “Hard Knocks” and, by the time he was fired in 2016, tied the all-time mark for losses by a head coach.
 Fisher was 31-46-1 SU/37-40-1 ATS in his tenure as coach.
 Between the Super Bowl loss in 2002 and the end of the ’16 season, the Rams had enjoyed a total of one winning season and a 1-2 SU/ATS mark in the playoffs.